pambrose/prometheus-proxy/README.md

 [repo](https://github.com/pambrose/prometheus-proxy/tree/master/testing/certs).

 To run TLS without mutual authentication these values must be defined:
-* certChainFilePath and privateKeyFilePath on the Proxy
+* certChainFilePath and privateKeyFilePath on the proxy
-* trustCertCollectionFilePath on the Agent
+* trustCertCollectionFilePath on the agent

 To run TLS with mutual authentication these values must be defined:
-* certChainFilePath, privateKeyFilePath and trustCertCollectionFilePath on the Proxy
+* certChainFilePath, privateKeyFilePath and trustCertCollectionFilePath on the proxy
-* certChainFilePath, privateKeyFilePath and trustCertCollectionFilePath on the Agent
+* certChainFilePath, privateKeyFilePath and trustCertCollectionFilePath on the agent

 ### Running with TLS

-Run Proxy and Agent uberjars using the testing certs and keys with:
+Run a proxy and an agent with TLS (no mutual auth) using the testing certs and keys with:
 ```bash
 java -jar prometheus-proxy.jar --config examples/tls-no-mutual-auth.conf
 java -jar prometheus-agent.jar --config examples/tls-no-mutual-auth.conf
 ```

-Run Proxy and Agent docker containers using the testing certs and keys with:
+Run a proxy and an agent docker container with TLS (no mutual auth) using the testing certs and keys with:
 ```bash
 docker run --rm -p 8082:8082 -p 8092:8092 -p 50440:50440 -p 8080:8080 \
     --mount type=bind,source="$(pwd)"/testing/certs,target=/app/testing/certs \